RickofManc/60-seconds-to-save-earth/README.md

 ### People

 * Mentor Brian Macharia for guiding and advising throughout the projects lifecycle.
-* Ania Kubow and Kod Aktif as sources of learning JavaScript code that provides some of the game functionality.
 * Code Institute Slack community for peer reviewing the website.

 ### Software & Web Applications